silper2693/8weeksqlchallenge-by-Silper/README.md

 ## 📂 Case Studies

 Please find the solution links for the case studies below.
-Simply click on the links to access each solution.
+Simply click on the links to access each solution:

 - [Case 1: Danny's Diner](#-case-study-1-dannys-diner)
 - Case 2: Pizza Runner